wkdkavishka/windows_scripts/README.md

 # windows_scripts
-just some powershell and bat scripts
+just some powershell and batch scripts